Skip to content

 Hawai‘i Community Lending announced grant awards totaling $1.5 million that aim to increase economic stability on Moloka‘i by helping the island’s native Hawaiian community to actualize affordable homeownership.

 A $398,000 grant was issued through the Office of Hawaiian Affairs that will match $1.1 million in funding from the Administration for Native Americans.
 The grant funds will allow HCL to launch the 3-year Native Hawaiian Owner-Builder Project on Moloka‘i.
-The project will serve 58 Nāʻiwa lessee families and five Native Hawaiian builders to increase their capacity to build and own homes on Hawaiian Home Lands.
+The project will serve 58 Nāʻiwa lessee families and five native Hawaiian builders to increase their capacity to build and own homes on Hawaiian Home Lands.

 HCL, as the construction and mortgage financing partner, will join with native Hawaiian beneficiary-led Nāiwa Agricultural Subdivision Alliance to bring together other native-controlled and -committed organizations so services can be brought on-island to the families.
 Additional project partners will include, Hawaiian Community Assets, 1st Tribunal Lending, Honsador Lumber, and Ozzy’s Construction.